Royal Horse Guards: Inter-War Years

 On 10 February 1919 the household cavalry was reorganized and permanently stationed in London throughout the inter-war period.
 On 22 March 1919, the Household Cavalry in drab khaki, marched past King George V at Buckingham Palace.
 On 19 April a requiem was held at Westminster Abbey.
 The 1st Life Guards went to Knightsbridge Barracks, the 2nd Life Guards were at Combermere Barracks, and the Blues were sent to Regent's Park Barracks.
 In May 1921, they adopted the old rotation system again, but it only lasted for one year and they were back to permanent barracks.
 As memories of the war melted away, the regiments lost their separate identities in civilian life.
 In the reorganisations that followed the First World War, the 1st Life Guards and the 2nd Life Guards were amalgamated as "The Life Guards (1st and 2nd)" in 1922.
-Lord Allenby was colonel of 1st Life Guards and Sir Cecil Bingham was colonel of the 2nd Life Guards.
+Lord Allenby was colonel of 1st Life Guards and Sir Cecil Edward Bingham was colonel of the 2nd Life Guards.
 This arrangement continued until the regiment was renamed "The Life Guards" in 1928.

 The two Household regiments rotated the barracks between Combermere Barracks and Regent's Park barracks, and then when Regent's Park Barracks became too cramped, from 1932, between Combermere Barracks and Knightsbridge Barracks.
 In 1938 the Household Cavalry were ordered to Palestine still mounted as cavalry and still actively engaged in ceremonial duties but did not arrive in Palestine until 1939.

 Second World War

 The Blues were at Windsor when war was declared on 3 September 1939.
-That month, the Life Guards and Royal Horse Guards formed the Household Cavalry Composite Regiment and the Household Cavalry Training Regiment.
+That month, The Life Guards and Royal Horse Guards formed the Household Cavalry Composite Regiment and the Household Cavalry Training Regiment.
 The Household Cavalry Composite Regiment, which saw action in Palestine, Iraq and North Africa, disbanded in 1945 and the personnel returned to their original units.